tv-watchlist/chrome-extension/README.md

 ng new chrome-extension --style=scss --skip-tests=true --prefix=tvq --routing=true

-According to [Angular CLI Stories](https://github.com/angular/angular-cli/wiki/stories-disk-serve) ng build --watch lite-server --baseDir="dist" (node_modules/.bin/lite-server --baseDir="dist")
+According to [Angular CLI Stories](https://github.com/angular/angular-cli/wiki/stories-disk-serve)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To run as chrome extension open two cmd window and run below in each.

+ng build --watch

+lite-server --baseDir="dist" (node_modules/.bin/lite-server --baseDir="dist")

 ## Code scaffolding